perdix/tutorials/README.md

-# Tutorials and Code Snippets
+# Tutorial Snippets

-Code snippets and tutorials for various programming languages!
+Code snippets and tutorials for various programming languages.

-# HTML & CSS

-# JS
+Ordered by difficulty, from super easy to use-case ready!

+Serves as a reminder for myself, for students and to anyone who likes to use it.

+Currently for:

+* HTML&CSS
+* JavaScript
-# PHP
+* PHP

-# Python
+* Python

-# SQL